BryonBurke/findacart/README.md

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

-Make android app with Android Studio
+Make android app with Android Studio.
-Make a pod creation tool so user can make their own pod Deploy ios and android mobile apps to their respective stores Connect cart pics into a gallery.
+Make a pod creation tool so user can make their own pod.
+Deploy ios and android mobile apps to their respective stores.
+Connect cart pics into a gallery.
 User navigates to cart on left or right and on return to pod map is shown a marker of the last cart they looked at.
-Links to carts social media
+Links to carts social media.

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?